mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 Result 1
 ```

 Let's say, during the execution of this *asynchronous* operation, something goes wrong, so you want to return an *error* to the consumer of that *Promise*.
 So, instead of *resolve*, we're going to use *reject*.
 So we're going to move *reject* line of code inside the *callback*function.
+That *Promise* object as you saw has two methods, *catch* and *then*.
+So, we have *then* for the success scenario, and we can also chain *catch* in case something goes wrong.